sveltejs/kit/documentation/docs/25-build-and-deploy/50-adapter-static.md

       - name: Upload Artifacts
         uses: actions/upload-pages-artifact@v1
         with:
-          # adapter-static outputs to the build directory by default
+          # this should match the `pages` option in your adapter-static options
           path: 'build/'

   deploy: